codeigniterpower/Arrayz/README.md

      $arrayz($array)->count(); //Returns the no of array/elements based on the array. similar to array count()

-This is initiation to show, we can integrate or acheive other frameworks features in Codeigniter.
+This is initiation to show, we can integrate or acheive all frameworks features in Codeigniter and Non-Framework PHP.